sei-ec-remote/fruitcakes-fruits/README.md

 Comments are connected to Fruits, as an array of subdocuments at `fruit.comments` Users are connected to comments, via `objectId` reference, at `comment.author`

+This is an entity relationship diagram(basic version for now) This accurately describes my relationships between my documents(entities).

 ![entityRelationshipDiagram](images/erdImage.png)